thrasher-corp/gocryptotrader/backtester/data/kline/database/README.md

 Join our slack to discuss all things related to GoCryptoTrader!
 [GoCryptoTrader Slack](https://join.slack.com/t/gocryptotrader/shared_invite/enQtNTQ5NDAxMjA2Mjc5LTc5ZDE1ZTNiOGM3ZGMyMmY1NTAxYWZhODE0MWM5N2JlZDk1NDU0YTViYzk4NTk3OTRiMDQzNGQ1YTc4YmRlMTk)

-## data package overview
+## Data package overview

 This package is responsible for the loading of kline data via the database.
 It can retrieve candle data or trade data which is converted into candle data.

 ### Database credentials
 #### Defaults
-The default database will be loaded from your GoCryptoTrader config (see (https://github.com/thrasher-corp/gocryptotrader/tree/master/database)[this] for database configuration and implementation.
+The default database will be loaded from your GoCryptoTrader config.
+See [this](https://github.com/thrasher-corp/gocryptotrader/tree/master/database) for database configuration and implementation.

 #### Overriding the GoCryptoTrader config
 Database configuration details can be overridden in the `.strat` config file to allow other sources to be used and not rely on existing GoCryptoTrader configuration.